wflms20110333/IMMA/README.md

 `placeholder.py` contains functions that the server performs to process data and so on.

-### Input files

-`MessageBank.txt` is a shared database of default messages for any Browserbug.
-Currently a tab-separated file.
-Messages should be grammatically capitalized & punctuated, with emojis within brackets.
-The code may later on edit the writing style of these messages, remove emojis, etc. Each message has a score that denotes that message's impact on each mood variable [being *happy* and *relaxed* (not stressed or frustrated), being properly *focused* (not distracted or bored), wellbeing (not discomfort)] as well as compatibility with character personality on a -1 to 1 scale [cheerful, energetic, positivity].
-(User-created message scores only have the mood impact score, not personality.)

-`QuestionBank.txt` is likewise a tab-separated file containing general questions alongside their scores.

-`001_default.bbug` and similar are json character files that augment the MessageBank/QuestionBank.
-They contain general information about the character, as well as personality type and any custom messages/questions.

 ### Items kept in chrome extension memory

 ```
 General variables:
-#TODO add weird codes to the variable names in chrome memory
 'user_bbug_id': (string) unique, static id for each user
 'recent_message_ct': (number) messages sent since last question was sent
 'last_tabs': (json) list of the last retrieved tabs, time each opened in ms, e.g. {"calendar.google.com": 1592837352, "app.slack.com": 592835220}